nateCode1/svacketz/README.md

 - Intro explaining what seeding is, and how everything is about tradeoffs in how important it should be
 - Clarify what increasing and decreasing order means
 - Add a glossary
+- A 3 to 2 bracket with 9 participants never terminates (eventually you get an endless loop of two matches producing 4 winners which produces 4 matches, etc etc)

 # Appendicies
 ## Appendix 1: Why a 3 to 2 Bracket Always Requires Non 1st Round BYEs